Here are answers to frequently asked questions about the Ecology, Spirituality, and Religion program.

 How much does the program cost?
 Do you offer fellowships?

 Both the MA program and the PhD program require 36 units of course work.
-The cost of attendance is listed here .
+Find information about the cost of attendance.
 For the PhD, there are also flat fees for the semesters spent writing your comprehensive exams, dissertation proposal, and dissertation.
 (Our program is in the School of Consciousness and Transformation.)
 There are additional fees for registration, technology, and wellness.

 We do not currently offer fellowships.
-However, please browse the financial aid website for information on how to secure fellowships from sources outside of CIIS.
-The Women's Spirituality program at CIIS created this guide, which might also be helpful.
+However, please browse our financial aid page for information on how to secure fellowships from sources outside of CIIS.

 When can I apply?